MeganHarrison/ai-agent-mastery/6_Agent_Deployment/backend_rag_pipeline/README.md

     - Create a new project or select an existing one.
     - Enable the Google Drive API.
     - Create OAuth 2.0 credentials (Desktop application).
     - Download the credentials JSON file.
-By default, the pipeline expects this file to be named `credentials.json` and located in the `Google_Drive/` directory (relative to `RAG_Pipeline`, i.e., `RAG_Pipeline/Google_Drive/credentials.json`).
+By default, the pipeline expects this file to be named `credentials.json` and located in the `Google_Drive/` directory (relative to `backend_rag_pipeline`, i.e., `backend_rag_pipeline/Google_Drive/credentials.json`).
 You can specify a different path using the `--credentials` argument.
     - The first time you run the Google Drive pipeline, it will prompt you to authorize access via a web browser.
 A `token.json` file will be created in the `Google_Drive/` directory (or the path specified by `--token`) to store your authorization.

 ## Usage

-Ensure your virtual environment is activated and you are in the `RAG_Pipeline` directory.
+Ensure your virtual environment is activated and you are in the `backend_rag_pipeline` directory.

 The pipeline can be run in two modes: for Google Drive or for Local Files.